 There are some instances where duplicate pages are needed.
 However, there is a workaround for that which can help your SEO score.
 You can use robots.txt files to block Google’s bots from gaining access to pages that you don’t want them to see.

 If you want to succeed with an eCommerce store, you first have to succeed with an SEO plan.
+Spark Factory is a top eCommerce SEO agency that will help your business through eCommerce marketing and advertsising.
 Understand what Google is looking for and ensure that your content and layout adhere to those things.

 To review, there are a few significant steps that you can take to resolve some of the most common eCommerce SEO issues that plague stores the world over.